philipahNOV/maze-2025/README.md

     cd nov-maze-2024
     ```
 2. Py Zed:
-    The project uses a zed camera, and its spesial API.
-This need to be downloaded manualy, does not work with pip insall.
+    The project uses a Zed camera, and its special API.
+This need to be downloaded manually as it does not work with pip install.
     ```sh
     import pyzed.sl as sl
     ```